-There are myriad travel guides available, i.e., Fodor’s, Frommer’s, Lonely Planet, to name a few.
-There’s no doubt a great deal of work goes into these publications as their research is thorough and comprehensive.
-Combined with our new social / media universe, the information available can be tremendous, exhausting and overwhelming.
+There are myriad travel guides available–Fodor’s, Frommer’s, Lonely Planet–and there’s no doubt a great deal of work goes into these publications as their research is thorough and comprehensive.
+Combined with the social / media universe, the information available can be tremendous, exhausting and overwhelming.

 My goal here is to share my travels; cut through the proverbial clutter; pass on some invaluable tips and memorable dining moments; and in doing so, convince you to visit these places, too.
 The goal is not just to travel, but to travel well.
 And sometimes just one experience―whether it be visiting a local cafe or perusing a flea market―can be so singularly profound, it shapes one’s entire perception of a new place.
 To wit…